Opposite of HIERARCHY – 35 Antonyms With Sentence Examples

 Partnership The traditional hierarchy can sometimes lead to conflicts between managers and subordinates.
 Partnership is preferred over a strict hierarchy to foster mutual respect and collaboration.

-READ: Opposite of GROSS - 35 Antonyms With Sentence Examples
+READ: Opposite of RENOVATION - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of HIERARCHY